Gumichan01/lunatix/README.md

 ### Build the program ###

-If you want to launch the demo program,you just need
+If you want to generate the libraries you just need
 to execute the following command:
  $make

-So, you can launch the demo program.
+These two libraries can bes ued in any program

 To test the engine, execute the following command:
  $./test/test.sh